bbatsov/batsov.com/_posts/2022-03-11-the-war-in-ukraine.md

 I **know** that in Ukraine, Russia and Putin will face their Vietnam moment.
 I hope that Putin and all his cronies will burn in hell for what they've done.

-If my article managed to inspired even a single person to help in some way, then it was a great success.
+If my article managed to inspire even a single person to help in some way, then it was a great success.
 Pay the message forward.
 The time to act is today.
 Ukraine's war is not just a fight for Ukraine, but it's a fight for long-term freedom and democracy in all of Europe.
 Slava Ukraini!

 **P.S.** That's one of the final pictures I have from Kyiv.
 I keep revisiting it all the time these days.
 Me, my wife (next to me) and several wonderful colleagues from Kyiv.